Seven Non-Obvious Lessons About Post-Merger Integrations

 6. Integration is not transformation.

+The path to integration hell is paved with good intentions.
 It starts with: “While we’re in there, we should really fix this…”

+And before you know it, the CRM consolidation becomes a CRM rebuild.
+The pricing harmonization becomes a pricing model redesign.
+The API migration becomes a platform re-architecture.
+Six months becomes 24.
+Customers are still waiting.
 The goal of integration is to combine two things that work into one thing that works, not to build the thing you always wished you had.
 The discipline is knowing when to stop.
 Ship the ugly version.
 Harmonize now, optimize later.

 7. The integration must end.

 Integration is different.
 Your board and investors are waiting for the non-recurring items to stop.
 At some point they’re going to say enough is enough.
 The integration is the means to the end.
 The end is shareholder returns.
+You don’t get to keep integrating indefinitely.
+The window closes, whether you’re ready or not.
+And if you’re not ready—especially if you’re a public company—the investment community will let you know.